biomassives/peacewater-event/README.md

 Notes: ( from Timeline) Boing the water to kill bacteria increases the aming of lead

-Ferguson MO
 Newark NJ

-p We developed a model based on ECHO's
+We developed a model based on ECHO's
 The ECHO program originated fron the University of New Mexico as a way to address the challenge of properly caring f

 tea hub and spoke model virtual meeting in support water system improvements